lycantropos/admin/README.md

 # admin
-`admin` application consists of next services:
+`admin` application consists of the next services:
 - `observable`:
 scans requested directories and notifies subscribers in case of change,
 - `collector`: cumulates data from `observable` instances.